 Felix Litvinsky, Cornell University – firstname.lastname@example.org

 is Cornell University’s prestigious business plan competition open to teams with New York State or Cornell University affiliation.
 CVC is sponsored by BR Venture Fund (BRV), Johnson’s early stage venture capital fund operated entirely by a team of MBA students.
+Prizes include non-dilutive cash awards up to $50,000 and free legal services worth up to $12,000.

 Students are challenged to design and develop an innovative technology based on electrical and computer engineering, and to demonstrate the potential of the idea to address a practical business and/or social challenge.
 Students seeking inspiration should look either outside of class or if enrolled in ECE courses that include class projects, labs, or a design component, are encouraged to develop their coursework further into a proposal for the competition.
 Ideas developed outside of classes are also welcome.